jedrzejd/jedrzejd/README.md

 - 🇵🇱 I'm a first-year computer science student at the Białystok University of Technology(Politechnika Białostocka).

 - 🌱 Currently, I'm learning everything about Machine Learning and Deep Learning.

-- ✨ Most of my projects so far are in NLP and CV.
-In the future, perhaps new fields.

 - 👨‍💻 All of my projects are available at [https://github.com/jedrzejd](https://github.com/jedrzejd)